Hosted by: SFS Tanzania: Wildlife Management Studies

 Minimum 3.0 GPA; good academic standing.
 Students must have completed at least one biology or ecology course prior to the term abroad.

 Students are enrolled in four courses and earn a total of 18 credit hours per semester.
 Classes will transfer back with credits and grades.
-The courses are: Swahili ( credits), Techniques of Wildlife Management (4 credits), Wildlife Ecology (4 credits), Environmental Policy and Socioeconomic Values (4 credits), and Directed Research (4 credits).
-All courses are blanket approved as ENVS 385 courses EXCEPT THE SWAHILI COURSE, WHICH WILL NOT TRANSFER BACK TO EMORY.
-See Blanket Approval List.
+The courses are: Swahili (1 credit), Techniques of Wildlife Management (4 credits), Wildlife Ecology (4 credits), Environmental Policy and Socioeconomic Values (4 credits), and Directed Research (4 credits).
 In case you would like to seek approval from other departments, please see the Faculty Representative List.

 Credit and Grade Translation - SIT Tanzania